 What does it take to make a good business analyst then and what should you pay attention to while looking for one?
 It is common, and not entirely wrong, to imagine an IT specialist as someone you get to see on TV shows, making fun of how a person lives in his or her own world and is not able to communicate with anyone outside, luckily a business analyst is there to help.
 The right person finds it easy to develop agile skills which enable her or him to communicate with people and understand them better.
 Interceding between a client and the team requires knowing the technical issues clearly so that he or she can translate them to a non-technical client.
 Does he or she have to be an IT specialist in order to do so?

 A few levels of business analysis can be easily differentiated.
 What is the most important and appreciated value, is the ability to provide a proper channel of communication through the entire process of creating a product.
 There are however BAs who tend to gain domain knowledge in order to improve the mechanism of translating the information.
 Knowing the product and the way you work on, and with it, allows the business analyst to explain it better.
 When searching for a BA, you should remember that this feature is not the necessary one and focus on the agile skills.
 The understanding of the IT sector is just an addition.

 TO SUM UP

-Hopefully, you now understand why your company needs a business analyst the way everyone building a house needs an architect.
+Hopefully, you now understand why your company needs a business analyst.
 Finding someone who is always curious often asks “why?” can help your business succeed, improving the way your team works at the same time.
 Ready to publish that job offer?